ViaVersionAddons/ViaChatFixer/README.md

 [![Java CI](https://github.com/MrMicky-FR/ViaChatFixer/actions/workflows/build.yml/badge.svg)](https://github.com/MrMicky-FR/ViaChatFixer/actions/workflows/build.yml)

-ViaChatFixer is a Bukkit and Sponge plugin that allows 1.11+ players to have longer chat messages on 1.8-1.10 servers with ViaVersion
+ViaChatFixer is a Bukkit plugin that allows 1.11+ players to have longer chat messages on 1.8-1.10 servers with ViaVersion

 In Minecraft 1.11, the maximum messages length has gone from 100 characters to 256 characters.
 So if your server is under 1.11, 1.11 and higher players will have their chat messages cut at 100 characters.